top of page

 Foreword

-Visual Literacy 101 will be mainly divided into the following chapters of content:
+Visual Literacy Series will be mainly divided into the following chapters of content:

 Manipulation through images

-In her article "In Search of the Buy Button" (2003), Melanie Wells, contributor to Forbes magazine and founding director of the Wells Narrative Group in New York (2014), hypothesizes that public preferences can be accurately predicted and even controlled when designing products.
-Wells (2003) pointed out:
+In her article "In Search of the Buy Button" (2003), Melanie Wells, a contributor to Forbes magazine and founding director of the Wells Narrative Group in New York (2014), hypothesises that public preferences can be accurately predicted and even controlled when designing products.
+Wells (2003) points out:

-Indeed, it is impossible to know how far away the scenario Wells hypothesizes is, but what should be said is that the study of brain mechanisms and how they work is becoming increasingly important in a society that is overwhelmingly immersed in the development of new technologies.
-So much so that, today, the possibility of new gadgets or devices that can predict or even control our cognitive functions is not far from the imaginable.
+The scientific advances in neuroimaging technology paved the path for numerous industries, such as entertainment and advertising, to allow them to manipulate and influence individual preferences by appealing to their brain's reward circuitry.
+However, knowing how far away the scenario Wells' hypotheses is impossible.
+Despite that, studying brain mechanisms and how they work is becoming increasingly important in a society that is overwhelmingly immersed in the development of new technologies.
+So much so that today, the possibility of new gadgets or devices that can predict or even control our cognitive functions is not far from imaginable and has become more and more believable as technology continues to develop rapidly.
 The science fiction series Black Mirror may be a good example to explain such propositions (Brooker, 2011).
-That being so, the aim is to establish the keys and manipulative characteristics of visual objects, for which an analysis of the brain processes involved in processing and interpreting them is carried out.
+That being so, the aim is to establish the keys and manipulative characteristics of visual objects, for which an analysis of the brain processes involved in the processing and interpreting of them is carried out.

 The human brain is plastic; in other words, it is formed throughout life.
-This is due to the fact that the individual is subject to a process of neurophysiological maturation that occurs in interaction with the socio-cultural environment and which is what will eventually give rise to knowledge (Vygotsky, 1987).
-It is in this variable environment of brain development where the experience of mass culture takes place and which is specific to each generation, as this will depend on the objects of consumption—and of knowledge—that are promoted and distributed to each generational stage.
+Lev Vygotsky, a Soviet psychologist who developed the cultural-historical theory in psychology, explored the concept of brain plasticity.
+He suggests that this feature is due to the fact that the individual is subject to a process of neurophysiological maturation that occurs in interaction with the socio-cultural environment and which is what will eventually give rise to knowledge (Vygotsky, 1987).
+It is in this unstable environment of brain development where the experience of mass culture takes place and is specific to each generation, as this will depend on the objects of consumption —and knowledge— that are promoted and distributed to each generational stage.
 Rather than just being a concept, mass culture constitutes the reality that individuals are continuously immersed in.
-Throughout the history of thought, it has been characterized by different names (e.g. mass society, control society, disciplinary society, and a lot more) and described by different terminologies (e.g. capitalism, consumer economy, technological advances, and individualism).
-Most of them are connotative in their formulation, and those which are not, explicitly highlight the obvious.
+Throughout the history of thought, it has been characterised by different names (e.g., mass society, control society, disciplinary society, and a lot more) and described by different terminologies (e.g., capitalism, consumer economy, technological advances, and individualism) (Vygotsky, 1987).
+Most of them are connotative in their formulation, and those do not explicitly highlight the obvious.

 According to Warren Neidich, an American neuroscientist who has worked as a visual artist since 1993, the brain develops depending on the stimuli it receives.
-This means that those impulses that are experienced more frequently will provoke the reaction and growth of the affected neurons.
-If this happens repeatedly, neuronal spaces reserved for other kinds of stimuli will undergo what is called apoptosis or cell death (as cited in Brea, 2005).
-Therefore, for practical purposes, it is deduced that the brain is shaped by the landscape of experiences it undergoes.
-And given that the experience of the individual in particular, is dominated by the informational content he or she experiences, this will be determined by mass culture in general.
-The theory proposed by Neidich, under the name of "Neuronal Group Selection Theory" (as cited in Brea, 2005), suggests the following:
+This means that those impulses that are endured more frequently will provoke the reaction and growth of the affected neurons.
+If this happens repeatedly, neuronal spaces reserved for other stimuli will undergo apoptosis or cell death (Brea, 2005).
+Therefore, for practical purposes, it is deduced that the landscape of experiences shapes the brain it undergoes.
+Furthermore, given that the experience of the individual, in particular, is dominated by the informational content they encounter, this will be determined by mass culture in general.
+The theory proposed by Neidich, under the name of "Neuronal Group Selection Theory'' (Brea, 2005), suggests the following:

 1. The human brain is shaped by the visual and cultural landscape.